uptane/uptane-standard/uptane-standard.md

 Note that this verification procedure is intended to be a minimum.
 A partial verification ECU MAY implement more metadata checks.

 For example, in many cases it is desirable to also fetch and verify Root metadata from the Director (following the procedure in {{check_root}}) before checking Targets metadata.
-Without this check, an ECU will not be able to verify any metadata from the Director if the Director's Targets key is rotated, possible necessitating a recall.
+Without this check, an ECU will not be able to verify any metadata from the Director if the Director's Targets key is rotated, possibly necessitating a recall.

 See {{DEPLOY}} for more discussion on this topic.